 Valuation - Growing and monetizing the equity value of the company.

 Efficiency - Supporting internal operational efficiency within the organization.

 Sell-Side - The CFO defends management positions and is subject to internal biases.

-Basic - Primarily involves Excel modeling for budgeting and controlling, possibly incorporating business intelligence tools.
+Basic - Primarily involves Excel modeling for budgeting and controlling, possibly incorporating business intelligence tools (past analysis).

 External - Ideally positioned outside the company, detached from day-to-day management.
 This detachment enables critical and strategic thinking.

 C-Suite - Catering to the CEO and other CxOs (CMO, CTO, etc.).

 Long-Term - Encompasses Financial Planning & Analysis, equity management, fundraising, M&A, investor relations & reporting.